pooja-bhavani/pooja-bhavani/README.md

 ---

 I'm Pooja Bhavani, **AWS Community Builder** and **DevOps/Cloud Engineer** **@TrainWithShubham** building DevOps community.
-Expert in automation, CI/CD, and cloud infrastructure management.
-With 3 years of professional experience in DevOps.
+Expert in automation, CI/CD, and cloud infrastructure management with 3+ years of professional experience in DevOps.
 I’m passionate about leveraging tools like **Docker, Kubernetes, and AWS** to build production-ready applications, streamline workflows, and enhance system reliability.

 ⚡ Currelty working on Cloud infrastructure & automation solutions